NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_start.rst

 Python-based PODs should be written in Python 3.11 or newer.
 We provide a developer version of the python3_base environment (described below) that includes Jupyter and other developer-specific tools.
 This is not installed by default, and must be requested by passing the ``--all`` flag to the conda setup script:

+If you are using Anaconda or miniconda to manage the conda environments, run:
 .. code-block:: console

    % cd $CODE_ROOT